 Choosing a child care program is one of the most difficult decisions a parent has to make.
 Safe positive child care sets the stage for healthy growth and development.
 Child care costs can be expensive.
 The following child care assistance programs may help with the high cost of child care:

-The Child Day Care Subsidy Program offers eligible households assistance with child care costs.
-Eligible households are those in which the parent(s) are working or attending high school and meet the income guidelines as well as other eligibility criteria listed in the Child Care Subsidy application.
+The Child Day Care Assistance Program offers eligible households assistance with child care costs.
+Eligible households are those in which the parent(s) are working or attending high school and meet the income guidelines as well as other eligibility criteria listed in the Child Care Assistance application.